Josmeyer, Les Pierrets, Riesling, AOC/AOP Alsace, France, 2002

 Appearance: clear and bright, deep intensity gold, showing tears.

-Nose: clean on the nose, of medium (+) intensity, developing, with aromas, as they come, of honeyed lime with a very low-key petrol edge, slightly confected, dessert apple, white peach, candied dried citrus peel, pineapple skin, toast, beeswax, overripe grapefruit, broom, quince and anise.
+Nose: clean on the nose, of medium (+) intensity, developing, with aromas, as they come, of honeyed lime with a very low-key petrol edge, slightly confected, dessert apple, white peach, candied dried citrus peel, pineapple skin, toast, beeswax, overripe grapefruit, gorse flower (delicate coconut-like), quince and anise.

-Palate: a dry wine, high acidity, medium alcohol, medium (+) body, a smooth lightly oily texture with a very light grip, medium (+) intensity, with flavours of honeyed lime, dessert apple, broom, bruised apple, toast, grapefruit and lemon pith.
+Palate: a dry wine, high acidity, medium alcohol, medium (+) body, a smooth lightly oily texture with a very light grip, medium (+) intensity, with flavours of honeyed lime, dessert apple, gorse flower (delicate coconut-like), bruised apple, toast, grapefruit and lemon pith.
 A long length with a very light grip and a crisp citrus finish.

 Quality: a very good quality wine, lacks a bit of intensity, otherwise would be outstanding; fresh acidity harmonious with flavour intensity, mirrored in the mid-palate, but with better flavour concentration; quite complex from bottle ageing, showing a tertiary subdued edge of petrol with wax, dried peels and honeyed notes, following into the anticipated long length.